 Mark has been actively involved in the CLA for over 20 years at branch and regional level, then chairing the Business and Rural Economy committee, Agriculture & Land Use committee and latterly the Taxation committee.

-Alexander is a partner in Bond Dickinson LLP.
+Alexander is a partner in Womble Bond Dickinson (UK) LLP.
 He is the owner of the Styford Estate in Northumberland, which has a mixed farming operation together with cottages, woodlands, fishing on the River Tyne and a small family shoot.
 He also runs his family's property investment company.

 Andrew farms nearly 600 acres with a mixed farming business consisting of cereals, suckling cows and sheep.